Narrandera: Climate

-Narrandera has a semi-arid climate, with precipitation being just below a humid subtropical climate under the formula used the Köppen climate classification.
+Narrandera has a cold semi-arid climate (BSk) with a substantial range in maximum temperatures throughout the year, typical of the Riverina.
+Summers are hot and dry with the occasional severe thunderstorm and/or cold front.
+Winter is cool, partly cloudy and features many days of light, misty drizzle and fog which can persist for multiple days in a row.
+Snow is virtually unknown in the modern climate, having last occurred on 23 June 1908, 27 July 1901 and 8 August 1899; being some of the lowest-elevation snowfalls recorded in New South Wales (only the snowfall at Hay was lower).

 Transport

 Narrandera is well served for transport.
 The Sturt Highway and the Newell Highway cross just south of Narrandera.
-The Narrandera Airport is 5 km west of the town, and is serviced by Regional Express (REX), operating return services daily to Sydney, approximately 1 hour and 20 minutes' flying time away.
+Narrandera Airport is 5 km west of the town, and is serviced by Rex Airlines, operating return services daily to Sydney, approximately one hour and 20 minutes' flying time away.

 Narrandera is served by a twice-weekly NSW TrainLink Xplorer service operating between Sydney and Griffith.
 NSW TrainLink also operate a road coach service from Wagga Wagga to Griffith via Coolamon.

 Sports

+Australian rules football there has a long history with a football club formed in 1881 playing matches against Wagga Wagga from 1882 and a strong local competition known as the Central Riverina Football League existing from 1907.
+It continues to be played at the Narrandera Sports Ground.
+The Narrandera Eagles (founded in 1910 as the Narrandera Imperials Football Club) compete in the Riverina Football League, winning premierships in 1986 and 2012.
+Formerly of the South West competition, the club won 15 titles in that league.

 Narrandera has a rugby league team competing in the Group 17 competition.
-Known colloquially as the Lizards, the club were disbanded, leaving Group 20 in 2005.
+Founded in 1921 and known as the Lizards, the club previously disbanded in 2005, leaving Group 20.
 This left the town with no rugby league club from 2006-2011 and 2015-17.
 After briefly amalgamating with neighbouring club Yanco-Wamoon to form Bidgee Hurricanes (2012–14), the club reformed independently in 2018 and joined the reformed Group 17.
-The club has three premierships from their time in Group 20 (1986, 1991, 1999) and one from Group 17 in 2022, which broke a 23-year drought.
+The club has three premierships from their time in Group 20 (1986, 1991, 1999) and two from Group 17 in 2022, which broke a 23-year drought, and 2023.

-The Narrandera Eagles (formerly and still officially Narrandera Imperials Football Club) compete in the Riverina Football League, winning premierships in 1986 and 2012.
-Formerly of the South West competition, the club won 15 titles in that league.

 Narrandera also has strong local cricket and basketball competitions.